Local quenches, bulk entanglement entropy and a unitary Page curve: Conclusions and outlook

-The linear contribution of the bulk entanglement entropy is particularly interesting in the context of the \emph{black hole information paradox}.
+The calculation of the \emph{bulk entanglement entropy} piece was particularly interesting when interpreted in the context of the \emph{black hole information paradox}.
 Due to the purity of the bulk quantum state, the bulk entanglement entropy of a subregion in a compact space must follow a Page curve as a function of size.
-Interestingly, under various coordinate transformations one can relate the bulk entanglement entropy of a fixed region in the quench state with the bulk entanglement entropy of a region that decreases with time.
-For fixed time, this can be further associated to the entropy of bulk fields on a planar BTZ black hole geometry.
-In this way one can relate the Page curve that follows from purity of the bulk quantum state with the Page curve associated to the \emph{entropy of Hawking radiation} in an eternally evaporating black hole background.
-We discuss the precise sense in which our bulk computation can be interpreted as a simple {\it toy model for unitary black hole evaporation}.
+Interestingly, under various coordinate transformations we could relate the bulk entanglement entropy of a fixed region in the quench state with the bulk entanglement entropy of a region that decreases with time from the point of view of the global state.
+For fixed time, this could be further associated to the entropy of bulk fields on a planar BTZ black hole geometry.
+Thus, one could relate the Page curve that follows from purity of the bulk quantum state with the Page curve associated to the \emph{entropy of Hawking radiation} in an eternally evaporating black hole background.
+Is in this sense that our setup could be interpreted as a simple \emph{toy model for unitary black hole evaporation}.
+We emphasize that, even though our bulk calculation was semiclassical, we did \emph{not} require the so-called island contribution to restore unitarity.
+This was the case because our particular quantum state was \emph{simple}, leading to only one saddle point dominating the path integral throughout the evolution.
+By \textit{simple}, we mean states with an order $\mathcal{O}(1)$ number of excitations in the bulk which change the total energy and entropy by an order $\mathcal{O}(1)$ amount.
+For more generic complex states this is not necessarily the case, and one must consider multiple saddle points that eventually exchange dominance.
+It is nevertheless interesting to note that unitarity \emph{can} be preserved within the semiclassical approximation, at least in simple setups as the one considered here.
+This implies that information loss or the lack thereof is, in fact, \emph{not} an artifact of the approximation.

-There exist many open problems, some of which we now discuss: \begin{itemize}
+There are many open problems and generalizations, some of which we discuss now: \begin{itemize}

 \item { \it{Higher dimensions:}} Many of the steps used in the bulk computations can be generalized for boundary spherical regions or bulk hemispheres on higher dimensional AdS spaces.
 However, our CFT computation relies heavily on the enhanced conformal symmetry special to two dimensions.
 To generalize our analysis to higher dimensions, one could imagine instead using higher dimensional twists operators in the CFT, as the ones introduced in \cite{Cardy:2013nua} to mimic the non-trivial geometry of the replica manifold.
 Further approximations might be required to gain analytic control.
 A natural would be the small radius limit of the entangling sphere which was successfully used in the analysis of \cite{Cardy:2013nua} and which nevertheless could provide a non-trivial match with the bulk computations.